russellallen/self/website/source/index.rst

 News
 ----

-* Welcome to the new offical website and one-stop-shop for Self!
+* Welcome to the new official website and one-stop-shop for Self!
 (26 January 2009)

 About
 -----